-Usage sp\dbcc\recomendations analyzes faults reported by the checkstorage operation corresponding to the specified operation ID, or date, and generates a list of recommended corrective actions for the specified object in the target sp\dbcc\runcheck sp\dbcc\summaryreport or a report you specify.
+Usage sp_dbcc_recomendations analyzes faults reported by the checkstorage operation corresponding to the specified operation ID, or date, and generates a list of recommended corrective actions for the specified object in the target database Permissions The permission checks for sp_dbcc_recommendations differ based on your granular permissions settings.
+Granular permissions enabled With granular permissions enabled, you must be the database owner of dbccdb (or dbccalt), or report checkstorage privilege on the specified database.
+Granular permissions disabled With granular permissions disabled, any valid user of the specified databa can run sp_dbcc_recommendations.

-Permissions Any valid user of the target database can run sp\dbcc\recommendations.
+sp\dbcc\runcheck

-Description Runs dbcc checkstorage on the specified database, then runs specifies the name of the database on which the check is to be performed.
+Description Runs dbcc checkstorage on the specified database, then runs sp\dbcc\summaryreport or a report you specify.